 The terms "artificial intelligence," "machine learning," and "deep learning" terms are often used interchangeably, with AI simply being the umbrella term and more expansive definition including both machine learning and deep learning.
 However, by knowing which aspects differ and their specific capabilities, security managers can make better-informed decisions when looking for security solutions and choose the appropriate AI-based tool for a particular security measure.

 As "the ability for computers to learn without being explicitly programmed" (Arthur Sand), Machine Learning (ML) is a type of AI that is a fast-growing trend in the security industry.
 It describes systems generating knowledge from experience independently without being programmed first.
-Its engines are based on intelligent self-learning algorithms used by many security systems, such as SIEM or malware analysis.
+Its engines are based on intelligent self-learning algorithms many security systems use, such as SIEM or malware analysis.
 ML applications can conclude and make predictions by recognizing patterns and certain regularities in large amounts of data and linking and correlating them intelligently.
 To independently identify threats and understand security incidents, they seek to distinguish normal from suspicious behaviors.
-The programs underlying this AI search large amounts of data for certain regularities and patterns, put security events into groups, and intelligently correlate them.
-If exposed to additional data streams, systems with machine learning capabilities will improve their performance over time – they get more intelligent and wiser, so to speak.
+The programs underlying this AI search large amounts of data for certain regularities and patterns put security events into groups, and intelligently correlate them.
+If exposed to additional data streams, systems with machine learning capabilities will improve their performance over time – they get more intelligent.
 This is how ML applications in security can contribute to freeing resources and relieve employees of tedious, unproductive, and repetitive tasks.